Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part4/GitHub-Docker-Runner-Azure-Part4.md

           location: 'uksouth'
 ```

+The workflow above mainly uses the `'azure/aci-deploy@v1'` **GitHub** Action.
+You can also set parameters such as `'cpu: 1'` and `'memory: 0.1'` to spec out the container instance.
+Check out the documentation of this extension here: [ACI deploy GitHub Action](https://github.com/Azure/aci-deploy#github-action-for-deploying-to-azure-container-instances).

 **NOTE:** I have added the custom PAT token as a GitHub Secret on the repository: `'GH_TOKEN=${{ secrets.PAT_TOKEN }}'`:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part4/assets/PAT02.png)